mapzen/opzworks/README.md

 ## Commands

-Run `opzworks` with one of the following commands:

 #### ssh

 Generate and update SSH configuration files, or alternatively return a list of IPs for matching stacks.